Fri 26 Feb 2010

 The Need to Pray

 Prayer is an ongoing dialogue-a real and intimate conversation-between the Abba Father of Jesus and us, his beloved children.
-As stated, prayer is a conversation between us and God.
-A conversation involves sharing, asking questions, clarifying, and responding.
+Since prayer is a conversation between us and God, we can expect to be heard by the Holy Spirit and to be spoken to by God.
+Our conversation with God involves sharing, asking questions, clarifying, and responding.
 Prayer opens our hearts to God’s presence, our ears to his direction, our minds to his will, and our spirit to his great love.
-Prayer makes us great receivers of God’s gracious grace.
+Prayer makes us great receivers of God’s most gracious grace.

 Many believers complain that they do not feel God’s anointing, they do not hear God speak, and they do not sense his direction, yet they spend little, if any, time in personal prayer.
 The lack of prayer weakens our faith, exposes our souls to Satan, and hinders our resolve to fight the enemy in spiritual warfare.
 Over time, our relationship with the Lord becomes weakened with little, if anything, to offer others in ministry.